Abhigyankrsingh/linux/Documentation/admin-guide/sysrq.rst

 	.. note::
 	   Some
            keyboards may not have a key labeled 'SysRq'.
 The 'SysRq' key is also known as the 'Print Screen' key.
-Also some keyboards cannot handle so many keys being pressed at the same time, so you might have better luck with press :kbd:`Alt`, press :kbd:`SysRq`, release :kbd:`SysRq`, press :kbd:`<command key>`, release everything.
+Also, some keyboards cannot handle so many keys being pressed at the same time, so you might have better luck with the press :kbd:`Alt`, press :kbd:`SysRq`, release :kbd:`SysRq`, press :kbd:`<command key>`, release everything.

 On SPARC